Office of the Assistant Secretary for Veterans' Employment and Training, Labor.

 Panel Review Criteria

-The applicant will document the extent of need for this project, as demonstrated by: (1) the potential number or concentration of homeless individuals and homeless veterans in the proposed project area relative to other similar areas of jurisdiction; (2) the rates of poverty and/or unemployment in the proposed project area as determined by the census or other surveys; and (3) the extent of gaps in the local infrastructure to effectively address the employment barriers that characterize the target population.
+The applicant must document the extent of need for this project, as demonstrated by: (1) The potential number or concentration of veterans in the proposed project area relative to other similar areas of jurisdiction; (2) the rates of poverty and/or unemployment in the proposed project area as determined by the census or other surveys; and (3) the extent of gaps in the local infrastructure to effectively address the employment barriers which characterize the target population.

-The application must include a description of the proposed approach to providing comprehensive employment and training services, including job training, job development, any employer commitments to hire, placement, and post placement follow-up services.
-Applicants must address their intent to target occupations in expanding industries, rather than declining industries.
+The application must include a description of the proposed approach to providing comprehensive employment services and training, including job development, employer commitments to hire, placement, and post-placement follow up services.
+The applicant must address its intent to target occupations in expanding industries, rather than on declining industries.
 The supportive services to be provided as part of the strategy of promoting job readiness and job retention must be indicated.
 The applicant must identify the local human resources and sources of training to be used for participants.
-A description of the relationship, if any, with other employment and training programs such as SESAs (DVOP and LVER Programs), VWIP, other WIA programs, and Workforce Investment or Development Boards or entities where in place, must be presented.
-Applicant must indicate how the activities will be tailored or responsive to the needs of homeless veterans.
+A description of the relationship, if any, with other employment and training programs such as State Workforce Agencies (DVOP and LVER Programs), Homeless Veterans' Reintegration Projects (HVRP), other WIA programs, and Workforce Investment or Development Boards or entities where in place, must be presented.
+Applicants must indicate how the activities will be tailored or responsive to the needs of veterans.
 A participant flow chart may be used to show the sequence and mix of services.

-3. Quality and Extent of Linkages with Other Providers of Services to the Homeless and to Veterans: 10 points
+3. Quality and Extent of Linkages With Other Providers of Services to the Veterans: 10 Points

-The application must provide information on the quality and extent of the linkages this program will have with other providers of services to benefit the homeless veterans in the local community outside of the HVRP grant.
+The application must provide information on the quality and extent of the linkages this program will have with other providers of services to benefit the veterans in the local community and/or on the reservation and outside of the grant area.
 For each service, the applicant must specify who the provider is, the source of funding (if known), and the type of linkages/referral system established or proposed.
-Describe, to the extent possible, how the project would fit into the community's continuum of care approach to respond to homelessness and any linkages to HUD, HHS or DVA programs or resources to benefit the proposed program.
+[Describe, to the extent possible, how the project would respond to the needs of the veterans and any linkages to DVA programs or resources to benefit the proposed program.]

-The applicant must describe its relevant prior experience in operating employment and training programs and providing services to participants similar to that which is proposed under this solicitation.
-Specific outcomes achieved by the applicant must be described in terms of clients placed in jobs, etc. The applicant must also address its capacity for timely startup of the program.
-The applicant should delineate its staff capability and ability to manage the financial aspects of a grant program, including a recent (within the last 12 months), financial statement or audit if available.
+The applicant must describe its relevant prior experience in operating employment and training programs and providing services to participants similar to those proposed under this solicitation.
+Specific outcomes achieved by the applicant must be described in terms of clients placed in jobs, etc. [The applicant must also address its capacity for timely startup of the program.]
+The applicant should delineate its staff capability and ability to manage the operational aspects of a grant program, including a recent (within the last 12 months) financial statement or audit if available.
 Final or most recent technical reports for other relevant programs must be submitted if applicable.
 Because prior grant experience is not a requirement for this grant, some applicants may not have any technical reports to submit.

-5. Quality of Overall Housing Strategy: 15 points
+5. Quality of Overall Employment and Training Strategy: 15 Points

 IX.
 Post Award Conference

-A post-award conference will be held for those grantees awarded PY 2002 HVRP funds from the competition.
+A post-award conference will be held for those grantees awarded PY 2002 VWIP funds from the competition.
 It is expected to be held in August or September 2002.
 Up to two grantee representatives must be present; a fiscal and a program representative is recommended.
-The site of the Post-Award conference has not yet been determined, for planning and budgeting purposes, please use five days and use Washington, DC as the conference location.
-The conference will focus on providing information and assistance on reporting, record keeping, and grant requirements, and also include best practices from past projects.
-Costs associated with attending this conference for up to two grantee representatives will be allowed as long as they were incurred in accordance with Federal travel regulations.
-Such costs must be charged as administrative costs and reflected in the proposed budget.
+The site of the Post-Award conference has not yet been determined, for planning and budgeting purposes, please use Washington, DC as the conference location.
+The conference will focus on providing information and assistance on reporting, recordkeeping, and grant requirements, and also include best practices from past projects.

 X. Reporting Requirements